-Police investigating ‘hidden camera’ in bathroom on board American Airlines flight
+Flight attendant removed from plane after teen discovered ‘hidden camera’

 An officer with the police unit that responded to the incident said it involved ‘a juvenile, a phone, and a flight attendant’

-Police are investigating a “potential criminal act” on board an American Airlines flight.
+A male flight attendant was removed from an American Airlines plane by police after a teenage girl allegedly found a hidden camera in a bathroom on board.

-The FBI and Massachusetts State Police are investigating the incident which took place on a flight from Charlotte, North Carolina to Boston on Saturday, the police announced.
+Police launched an investigation into a “potential criminal act” after an incident on board a flight from Charlotte, North Carolina to Boston on 2 September.

 Details have not been provided about what happened.
-Local news station Boston 25 reported that it concerned a passenger alleging that there was a camera hidden in the plane’s bathroom.
+Local news station Boston 25 reported that it concerned a passenger alleging that there was a camera hidden in the plane’s first-class bathroom.

 Meanwhile, an officer with the police unit that responded to the incident said it involved “a juvenile, a phone, and a flight attendant,” WSOC-TV reported.